- March 11, 2025

 Frequently Asked Questions

-Centum is a role playing game.
+Centum is a role playing game with horror, fantasy, dark fantasy and violence themes.

 Centum is available on Nintendo Switch, Xbox Series X|S, PC, PlayStation 5 and others.